samuelomotayo/data-analyst-sam/README.md

 6. Draw.io: This is used for the technical drawing that provides a graphical view of how the different systems and components interact.

 **Deliverables:**
-1. A comprehensive Data Quality Control plan detailing processes, metrics, and responsibilities.
-2. Documentation of data quality metrics and KPIs being tracked.
+1. Documentation of data quality metrics and KPIs being tracked.
-3. Cleaned and validated datasets ready for analysis and reporting.
+2. A cleaned, curated and validated dataset ready for analysis and reporting.
-4. Training resources, including materials and workshops, designed to educate staff on data quality practices.
-5. A monitoring dashboard that visualizes data quality metrics in real-time.
+3. A monitoring dashboard that visualizes data quality metrics and real-time access.

+Data Quality Control and Governance empowers the City of Vancouver's Health Agency to enhance its data integrity and reliability, resulting in improved decision-making, operational efficiency, and compliance with regulatory requirements.